Office of Federal Contract Compliance Programs (OFCCP)

 You can support and share in our commitment when you assist us with our employment needs.
 As we contact you for assistance in filling specific open positions, we wish your help in identifying qualified applicants for consideration.
 Whenever possible, please refer qualified minorities, women, persons with disabilities, Vietnam era veterans, and other protected veterans.

-Although, we specifically have requested that (Name of Source) refer minority group members and women, (Name of Contractor) welcomes referrals of all qualified applicants regardless of their race, color, religion, sex, national origin, or status as a qualified individual with a disability or protected veteran.
+Although, we specifically have requested that (Name of Source) refer minority group members and women, (Name of Contractor) welcomes referrals of all qualified applicants regardless of their race, color, religion, sex, sexual orientation, gender identity, national origin, or status as a qualified individual with a disability or protected veteran.

 Your assistance in referring all qualified candidates will help us to achieve our commitment to Equal Employment Opportunity.
 Thank you in advance for your cooperation.

 APPENDIX II - Sample Letter to Community Based Organization

 (City, State Zip)

 Dear (Mr. or Ms. Name of Contact Person):